qualitymanifest/foambook/README.md

 	- Add min and max controls to filter date
 	- Probably don't need to show date in URL anymore since not fetching from server?
 - MAYBE: Change breadcrumbs to state / city / railroad / symbol.
 Make it so that state or railroad is expanded when url is navigated to
-- Aggregate distinct symbols to include all distinct cities each symbol exists in, so that you can see what other cities a symbol has been recorded in.
-Then:
-	- Scrape railroadfan info, parse and format it, and test to make sure RRfan formatting won't break anything.
-Then:
-	- Upsert matches into distinct symbol info, and:
-	- Display this "other cities" and railroadfan info somewhere on query_display

 # notes: